-- Drainage study and compliance; - Drainage study must demonstrate that the proposed grade elevation differences outside that allowed by Section 30.32.040(a)(9) are needed to mitigate drainage through the site; - Traffic study and compliance; - Full off-site improvements. - Applicant is advised that the installation of detached sidewalks will require the vacation of excess right-of-way and granting necessary easements for utilities, pedestrian access, streetlights, and traffic control; and that approval of this application will not prevent Public Works from requiring an alternate design to meet Clark County Code, Title 30, or previous land use approvals.
+- Drainage study and compliance; - Drainage study must demonstrate that the proposed grade elevation differences outside that allowed by Section 30.32.040(a)(9) are needed to mitigate drainage through the site; - Traffic study and compliance; - Full off-site improvements; - Right-of-way dedication to include 35 feet to the back of the curb for Patrick Lane; - 30 days to submit a Separate Document to the Map Team for the required right-of-way dedications for any collector street or larger;

+- 90 days to record required right-of-way dedications for any collector street or larger; - All other right-of-way and easement dedications to record with the subdivision map. - Applicant is advised that approval of this application will not prevent Public Works from requiring an alternate design to meet Clark County Code, Title 30, or previous land use approvals; and that the installation of detached sidewalks will require dedication to back of curb and granting necessary easements for utilities, pedestrian access, streetlights, and traffic control.